Group Harmony vs. Individual Competition: Japan’s Cultural Balance

 We cannot say that this blend of harmony and competition is unique to Japan alone.
 However, the extent of this mix of extreme importance to group harmony and competitiveness is rather unique to this country.

-How is it Achieved?
+How the Balance is Achieved?

 It may seem easy, but instilling and maintaining a balance of these contradictory traits is not easy.
 It’s one of those things that needs a combination of science and art perfected in such a way that it happens without thinking.